-- Graduation requirements have been completed prior to the May Commencement date or students are within 6 credit hours of completing the graduation requirements by the Commencement date. - Accounts are paid in full by the final payment plan deadline. - Aquinas College academic regalia has been ordered by the student by the specified deadline.
+- Accounts are paid in full by the final payment plan deadline. - Aquinas College academic regalia has been ordered by the student by the specified deadline.

 Should the student fail to meet graduation requirements or decide not to participate in Commencement, expenses incurred are the responsibility of the student and no refunds will be made.
 Please refer to the Aquinas College Student Handbook and the Aquinas College website for additional information regarding graduation and Commencement.